Some parts of this page may be machine-translated.

 We are excited to see how Jamstack can approach these metrics!

-Let's take a look at the results here.
+Let's take a look at the results.

 What could be the cause?

-It is bloated JavaScript.
+That is bulky JavaScript.

-JavaScript Bloat
+Growing JavaScript

 What happens when JavaScript increases?

-This is because JavaScript blocks threads.
+This is because JavaScript blocks the thread.

-This process, called hydration, affects performance.
+This process called hydration affects performance.

 Is there a solution?!

-One possible solution to this problem is:
+One proposed solution to this problem is,

-1. Use a framework for server-side rendering
+1. Use a server-side rendering framework

-Returning to frameworks such as PHP and HUGO can also be a viable option depending on the requirements.
+Frameworks like PHP and HUGO can also be a viable option depending on the requirements.

-Let's take a closer look at the next-generation framework.
+Now, let's take a closer look at the next-generation framework.

 ① marko